Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "You’d rather smell like shit than smell clean?"
 Walsh asked him.

 "See, that’s somethin’ you humans do that’s weird.
 You can’t smell anything for shit, but you have all these *good* and *bad* smells you complain about.
-It’s all...just smell, man.
+It’s all... just smell, man.
 I’ll take real over fake any day."

 "Yeah, yeah.
 You remember how last time you said that ‘Base threatened to do a whole powerpoint thing proving *why* we have good and bad smells because deathworld, right?"